 "My biggest win in the LBQ movement has been the acceptance of sexual minorities by religious leaders in Mombasa County.
 This was not an easy journey, but I was able to overcome the obstacles.
 My constant plea to them was that equal human rights apply to all human beings regardless of their sexual orientation and identity.
 Happily, the end result of these relationships has been a reduction in violence against sexual minorities in the County."

-Esther is part of the Coast Province Technical Working Group on Most at Risk Populations where she advocates for the inclusion of LGBT concerns in national policies such as Kenya’s National AIDS Strategic Plan.
-Esther holds a Diploma in Business Management from the University of Nairobi and a Diploma in Project Management from the Kenya Institute of Management.
+Adhiambo is part of the Coast Province Technical Working Group on Most at Risk Populations where she advocates for the inclusion of LGBT concerns in national policies such as Kenya’s National AIDS Strategic Plan.
+Adhiambo holds a Diploma in Business Management from the University of Nairobi and a Diploma in Project Management from the Kenya Institute of Management.
 She served as a board member of the Gays and Lesbians Coalition of Kenya from 2010 to 2013.
-Esther was also part of the International Advisory Panel for the 2014 African Same Sex Sexuality and Gender Diversity Conference.
+Adhiambo was also part of the International Advisory Panel for the 2014 African Same Sex Sexuality and Gender Diversity Conference.

-Lana grew up with many rights that other girls did not have.
+Ackar grew up with many rights that other girls did not have.
 She explains, “My sister and I were raised to be allowed to say what we want.
 Although my voice was always allowed to be heard, I learned that a majority of women’s rights are violated on a daily basis.”
-Lana thus confidently pursued the study of human rights, specifically women’s rights.
+Ackar thus confidently pursued the study of human rights, specifically women’s rights.

 “I feel that when you do human rights work, you care—you’re alive.
 Your senses become sharper, and you just feel differently about people.
 I have learned people are not as simple as you think they are.
 Everyone has layers of personality and different needs.”